 What is Challenge Scholars?

-Challenge Scholars offers a way for families on Grand Rapids West Side to cover the costs of education after high school.
+For students in the graduating classes of 2020 through 2028, Challenge Scholars offers a way for families on Grand Rapids West Side to cover the costs of education after high school.
 Starting in 2020, students who stay on track and graduate from Union High School will attend college or technical training tuition-free.

 We see families working hard to be successful and we want to do our part and help pay for college or technical training.
 Challenge Scholars is a way for you to make your dreams for your kids a reality by putting a college education within reach.